A survey on Zariski cancellation problems for noncommutative and Poisson algebras: Zariski Cancellation for Noncommutative Algebras

 \begin{question} \cite[Question 0.8]{TVZ}.
 Let $q\in \kk \setminus \{0, 1\}$ be a root of unity.
 Is the skew polynomial ring $\kk_{q}[x_{1},\cdots, x_{n}]$ cancellative for $n$ odd and $n\geq 3$? \end{question}

-However, it is very challenging to calculate the discriminants.
-Even if the discriminant exists and can be computed, it is usually difficult to verify the dominating property or effectiveness.
+Calculating the discriminants is usually difficult.
+Even if the discriminant is computable, it often lacks the dominating or effective property.
 Therefore, it is important to search for other means to prove the ${\rm LND}$-rigidity for a given algebra.
 Via the approach of {\it Nakayama automorphisms}, the cancellation problem is considered for certain special classes of non-PI AS-regular algebras of GK-dimension $3$ in \cite{LMZ}.
-In particular, in \cite[Corollary 0.9] {LMZ} many examples of cancellative algebras $A$ of GK-dimension no greater than 3 are given.
+In particular, many examples of cancellative algebras $A$ of GK-dimension no greater than 3 are given in \cite[Corollary 0.9] {LMZ}.

 The cancellation problem is further considered for noetherian connected graded AS-regular algebras of GK-dimension $3$ or higher in \cite{TVZ}.
 The following more general results are proved in \cite{TVZ}.